A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

 \subsection{Single-window model}

-If only one flow path exists, we denote the associated weight vector by $\bm{w}\in\mathbb{R}^t$.
-By default, we require that all entries in $\bm{w}$ are non-negative, and that $\bm{w}$ is normalized, i.e. $\Vert \bm{w}\Vert_1=1$.
-Then, the gauged runoff $y_t$ is modeled by the weighted sum or the associated convolution
+If only one flow path exists, we denote the associated weight vector by $\bm{\kappa}\in\mathbb{R}^{t+1}$.
+By default, we require that all entries in $\bm{\kappa}$ are non-negative, and that $\bm{\kappa}$ is normalized, i.e. $\Vert \bm{\kappa}\Vert_1=1$.
+Then, in the special case of one window, our \textit{Sliding Windows Regression (SWR)} model describes the gauged runoff $y_t$ by the weighted sum or the associated convolution

 with some multiplicative constant $\beta$ and an error term $\varepsilon_t$ assumed as Gaussian white noise.
-The symbol $\ast$ denotes the discrete convolution operator defined as for two vectors $\bm{v},\bm{z}\in\mathbb{R}^n$.
-Note that weight $w_s$ is applied to lag $s \in [t]$, i.e. $w_s$ denotes the weight applied to observation $x_{t-s}$ rather than $x_s$.
-The model parameter $\beta$ acts as a regression coefficient to adjust the scaling of the normalized weight vector $\bm{w}$.
-Since additional precipitation cannot lead to decreased streamflow, we additionally define $\beta$ to be positive, i.e. $\beta > 0$.
-If applied in other domains, this restriction may be removed.
+The symbol $\ast$ denotes the discrete convolution operator defined as for two vectors $\bm{v},\bm{z}\in\mathbb{R}^{n+1}$.
+Note that weight $\kappa_s$ is applied to lag $s \in [t]$, i.e. $\kappa_s$ denotes the weight applied to observation $x_{t-s}$ rather than $x_s$.
+The model parameter $\beta$ acts as a regression coefficient to adjust the scaling of the normalized weight vector $\bm{\kappa}$.
+Since additional precipitation cannot lead to decreased streamflow, we further require $\beta > 0$.
+In other applications, this restriction may be modified.

+Unlike typical linear regression models, the SWR model is defined without an intercept $\beta^{(0)}$.
+This is due to the assumption that runoff $y_t$ is $0$ after a long period without precipitation, $x_s = 0$ for all $s<t$.
+However, in other applications, the proposed SWR model may be used with an intercept.

+Further, note that the model definition allows negative responses $y_t$ if all entries of $\beta$ are very small while the error $\varepsilon_t$ takes a larger negative value.
+However, in this rare case, point forecasts remain non-negative due to non-negative observations $\bm{x}_{[t]}$.

-The assumption of independent errors $\varepsilon_t$ in model~(\ref{eq:weighted_sum}) (or its $k$-kernel generalization) is unrealistic for most real-world datasets where autocorrelated disturbances are common.
-Later, we describe a simple data transformation to address that complexity, however, and it is sufficient to proceed with the simpler model~(\ref{eq:weighted_sum}) for now.
+The assumption of independent errors $\varepsilon_t$ in model~(\ref{eq:weighted_sum}) (or its multi-kernel generalization) is unrealistic for most real-world datasets, where autocorrelated disturbances are common.
+Later, we describe a simple data transformation to address that complexity, however, it is sufficient to proceed with the simpler model~(\ref{eq:weighted_sum}) for now.